‘All Quiet on the Western Front’ leads race for BAFTA awards | Times Leader

 Baz Lurhmann’s flamboyant musical biopic “Elvis” is up for nine awards, including best picture.

 The BAFTAs are Britain’s equivalent of Hollywood’s Academy Awards.
 The winners will be announced Feb.
-19 at a ceremony in London.
+19 during a ceremony at London’s Royal Festival Hall hosted by actor Richard E. Grant.

 The nominations help cement “Banshees” and “Everything Everywhere” as awards-season favorites, following momentum-building wins at the Golden Globes and multiple nominations for the Screen Actors Guild Awards,